 Research has shown that things like online reviews and personal recommendations can have a huge pull on where we bring our business, so it’s worthwhile to collect and disseminate positive things your existing clients have to say about your business.

-Incorporate customer testimonials in your sales proposal to demonstrate your reliability and customer service, your ability to adapt to unique circumstances, and showcase the lasting solutions you provide.
+Incorporate customer testimonials in your business sales proposal to demonstrate your reliability and customer service, your ability to adapt to unique circumstances, and showcase the lasting solutions you provide.

 Remember that your business is offering more than just a product or service to a potential client.
 You’re demonstrating your interest in developing a lasting professional relationship with your clients.

-Opt for a digital proposal
+Opt for a digital sales proposal format

 Going paperless is becoming a growing trend, especially when it comes to B2B deliverables.
 Not only is this a greener way to start your working relationship, but it’s also far more engaging and easy to access.